 - Cold is an inhibitory stimulus to the vestibular nerve.

 - The vestibular nerve projects to the contralateral CN VI nucleus.

-- Normal response is slow deviation of eyes toward the side of cold water, then fast return to midline (nystagmus).
+- The normal response is slow deviation of eyes toward the side of cold water, then fast return to midline (nystagmus).

-- Remember: primitive brain looks to stimulus, higher brain brings eyes to midline.
+- Remember: primitive brain looks to stimulus, the higher brain brings eyes to the midline.

 By now, it might become clear to you that the Glasgow Coma Scale is somewhat limited in assessing a comatose patient.
 It does not take into account the brainstem reflexes and respiration abnormalities which can give important clues about the severity and even cause of coma.
 The Full Outline of Unresponsiveness (FOUR) score was developed to address these limitations.

 |4||Open spontaneously, or blink to command||Can make a thumbs up, peace, or fist “responds to the command”||Pupil and corneal reflexes present||Not intubated, regular pattern|